kindoblue/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+At the beginning I wanted to use a combination of center left and right sides of the road, by using a weighted combination based on probability (model.py line 185) but during my experiments the right and left images didn't improve the training, even we different ranges of angle adjustement.
+At the end I decided to go only with the center camera

 For details about how I created the training data, see the next section.